A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-The problem essentially asks for proof that the iterated composition has an integral limit if and only if $x$ is of the form $n(n-1)$, in which case the limit is $n$.
+has an integral limit if and only if $x$ is of the form $n(n-1)$, in which case the limit is $n$.
 The solution generalizes this to $r$th roots, and gives $x=(n-1)n(n+1)$ for $r=3$.
-An editor's note points to \textsc{MacKay 1941} as a similar problem.
+An editor's note points to \hyperref[Mac1941]{\textsc{MacKay 1941}} as a similar problem.